Russian authorities move to lift the terrorist designation for the Taliban

 Russia's Supreme Court on Monday said it received a petition from the prosecutor general's office to lift a ban on Afghanistan's Taliban, who were outlawed two decades ago as a terrorist group.

-The court said in a statement it would hold a hearing on the petition, submitted by Prosecutor General Igor Krasnov, on April 17.
-Russia last year adopted a law stipulating that the official terrorist designation of an organization could be suspended by a court.
+The court said in a statement it would hold a hearing on the petition, submitted by Prosecutor General Igor Krasnov, on 17 April.
+Russia last year adopted a law stipulating that the official terrorist designation of an organisation could be suspended by a court.

 The Taliban were put on Russia’s list of terrorist organizations in 2003.
 Any contact with such groups is punishable under Russian law.